zabulus/core/doc/sql.extensions/README.builtin_functions.txt

     CHAR_TO_UUID( <string> )

 Important (for big-endian servers):
-    It has been discovered that before Firebird 2.5.2, CHAR_TO_UUID and UUID_TO_CHAR works incorrectly in big-endian servers.
-In these machines, bytes/characters are swapped and goes in wrong positions when converting.
-This bug was fixed in 2.5.2 and 3.0, but that means these functions now returns different values (for the same input parameter) than before.
+    It has been discovered that before Firebird 2.5.2, CHAR_TO_UUID and UUID_TO_CHAR work incorrectly in big-endian servers.
+In these machines, bytes/characters are swapped and go in wrong positions when converting.
+This bug was fixed in 2.5.2 and 3.0, but that means these functions now return different values (for the same input parameter) than before.

 Example:
     select char_to_uuid('93519227-8D50-4E47-81AA-8F6678C096A1') from rdb$database;